|

 Writing, 1969.

 DARKNESS is falling.
+High above the thick

-High above the thick Vietnamese jungle a lone
+Vietnamese jungle a lone helicopter is punching

-last cigarette before night and listens to the
+Digger finishes his last cigarette before night

-sound filtering through the trees.
+and listens to the sound filtering through the

-He sees them sitting back comfortably, cracking
+unseen 'chopper.
+He sees them sitting back

-jokes over the intercom as they speed at 75
+comfortably, cracking jokes over the intercom as

-knots-plus towards base.
+they speed at 75 knots-plus towards base.
+He can

-He wonders what the night could bring for his
+wonders what the night could bring for his

 infantry company, spread on the ground in an

-Already the gloom under the canopy is
+overnight position.
+Already the gloom under the

-The figures of others merge with the background
+canopy is thickening.
+The figures of others

-of thick bushes and vines, as visibility
+merge with the background of thick bushes and

-A low whistle sounds and the company is called
+period is approaching.
+A low whistle sounds and

-perimeter posts seems to scream in the
+posts seems to scream in the stillness.
+Each man

-prepares to face the night.
+face the night.

 In the distance a flock of birds takes to the